---

 | **Proof needs** | Internal measurement discipline | Before/after citation evidence + methodology note |

-* **If you have monthly capacity to publish and refresh 2–6 answer objects:**
+1. **Do you have monthly capacity to publish and refresh 2–6 answer objects per month?**

-* **With prompt knowledge:** Proceed with DIY by publishing answer objects and refreshing them monthly.
+* **YES:** Proceed with DIY by publishing answer objects and refreshing monthly.

-* **Without prompt knowledge:** Start with an audit-first approach including a prompt map, backlog, and templates before shipping.
+* **NO:** Start with an Audit-first approach including a prompt map, backlog, and templates before shipping.

-* **If you lack monthly capacity:** This indicates an execution bottleneck.
-Utilize a Managed GEO partner to ship the AI-readability layer, answer objects, and refresh loops.
+* **Managed GEO:** Partner with an execution specialist to ship the AI-readability layer, answer objects, and refresh cycles.

 # The Monthly Refresh Loop

-**Answer objects decay because product changes, pricing updates, and competitive shifts make yesterday's accurate page tomorrow's liability.** Maintaining citability requires a trigger-based refresh strategy to ensure content remains machine-readable and accurate.
-This proactive maintenance prevents "truth block" drift and ensures that LLMs do not cite outdated or incorrect information.
+**Answer objects decay over time as product changes, pricing updates, and competitive shifts turn accurate pages into liabilities.** Maintaining high citation rates requires a trigger-based refresh strategy to ensure content remains citable for LLMs.
+Run this refresh loop to prevent "truth block" drift and maintain visibility in AI-generated answers.

 | :--- | :--- | :--- |